 The Boucherie Rush Trail is mostly an extensive switchback system and only near the summit does this change.
 You’ll know you’ve reached the top when the trees thicken and the trail straightens.

-The summit of the Boucherie Rush Trail is marked by the 3 km marker and a large, rocky landing with a wooden fence.
+A 3km marker and large, rocky landing with a wooden fence mark the summit of the Boucherie Rush Trail.
 The landing overlooks West Kelowna, Okanagan Lake, and Okanagan Mountain Park.
 The views from the summit of the Boucherie Rush Trail are absolutely breathtaking!
 It’s a great place to kick back and relax.
-Bring some snacks and enjoy a wonderful picnic.

-You can keep exploring Mount Boucherie by taking the unmaintained trails to the northeastern side of the mountain where you’ll be rewarded with more amazing views.
-If that’s not your jam, just head back the way you came.
+You can keep exploring Mt Boucherie by taking the unmaintained Eain Lamont Trail to the northeastern side of the mountain.
+The views you’ll be rewarded with are amazing!
+If that’s not your jam, you can just head back the way you came.

-The Boucherie Rush Trail is a fairly easy hike so luckily you won’t need to pack too much, but there are a few things we definitely recommend bringing.
+The Boucherie Rush Trail is a fairly easy hike so luckily you won’t need to pack too much.
+However, there are a few things we definitely recommend bringing.

-The Boucherie Rush Trail is a great day-hike for all skill levels that rewards you with beautiful views of West Kelowna, Okanagan Lake, and Okanagan Mountain.
+The Boucherie Rush Trail is a great day-hike for all skill levels.
+And with the beautiful views of West Kelowna, Okanagan Lake, and Okanagan Mountain, you’ll